Mat Hill

 ← to fine art index

-Colour painting of two harhly lit lemons, against a pale pink background.
+Colour painting of yellow and a red bell pepper, against a pale blue-white background.

 Colour painting of red grapefruit slices, against a textured blue background.